 Note: this exemption applies automatically and you do not need to apply to L&GNSW to receive this exemption.

-This exemption automatically ends when one (1) or more gaming machines are operating at the premises.
+This exemption automatically ends when one (1) or more gaming machines begin operating at the premises.

 If you receive an approval to have 1 or 2 RGOs on duty, you must have 1 nominated RGO on duty post-midnight who is primarily focused on their RGO duties and can retain visibility over the gaming machines.

-To carry out RGO duties, you must complete Advanced Responsible Conduct of Gambling (ARCG).
-To put a staff member on duty as an RGO, you must ensure they hold an ARCG competency card.
+To carry out RGO duties, an RGO must complete Advanced Responsible Conduct of Gambling (ARCG) training and hold an ARCG competency card.

-Yes.
-The website provides a list of approved training providers for ARCG.
+Our website provides a list of approved training providers for ARCG which are available in rural areas.
 ARCG can also be completed virtually via video-conference, which makes the course accessible to people across the state.

 Existing staff can be an RGO, provided they meet the requirements of the role.
 You should consider who is most suitable to carry out RGO duties, based on their capacity and proximity to the gaming room or area.
 From midnight, the person carrying out duties as the “nominated RGO” must have enough capacity to be focused on their RGO duties.

 Before midnight, RGOs can carry out other duties around the premises.
 This may include serving alcohol.
-Alcohol service should only be in addition to the RGO duties and should not be the main duty of the RGO this is because RGO still need to be available discharge their RGO duties, including interacting with patrons experiencing or at risk of experiencing gambling harm.
+Service of alcohol should be secondary to RGO duties and should not be the main duty of the RGO.
+This is because an RGO needs to be available to freely interact with patrons experiencing or at risk of experiencing gambling harm as well as other RGO responsibilities listed above

 From midnight, because a “nominated RGO” must be primarily focused on their RGO duties, it will only be appropriate for a “nominated RGO” to serve alcohol if they can retain visibility over the gaming room or area.
 For example, this means a “nominated RGO” may serve alcohol in a bar in the gaming room.
 The tasks an RGO “primarily focused” on their duties may undertake will depend on the circumstances of each venue.

 It is not recommended to have security officers also carry out RGO duties.
-It is unlikely that a security guard will be able to properly discharge RGO duties and their obligations as a security guard.
+It is unlikely that a security guard will be able to properly discharge RGO duties and their obligations as a security guard at the same time.

 'Nominated RGOs’ are the RGOs that are nominated to be primarily focused on maintaining active supervision of the gaming room or gaming machines after midnight.
 This is a matter for the venue management.